pykong/MERLIn/README.md

 #### `check_cuda.sh` & `watch_gpu`

-Print out information regarding the current CUDA installation and GPU usage of the system.
-For sanity-checking and troubleshooting purposes.
+Print out information regarding the system's current CUDA installation and GPU usage for sanity-checking and troubleshooting.

 #### `install_atari.sh`

-Installs the Atari ROMs used by gym into the virtual environment.
+Installs the Atari ROMs used by `Gym` into the virtual environment.

 #### Sync scripts

-Typically you want to offload the training workload to cloud virtual machine.
-In this regard `sync_up.sh` will upload sources and experiments to that machine.
+Typically, you want to offload the training workload to a cloud virtual machine.
+In In this regard, `sync_up.sh` will upload sources and experiments to that machine.
-Afterwards the training results can be downloaded to your local system using `sync_down.sh`.
+Afterward, the training results can be downloaded to your local system using `sync_down.sh`.

-Configuration such as connection data for both sync scripts are situated within the `sync.cfg` file.
+A configuration-like connection data for both sync scripts is within the `sync.cfg` file.

 ## Limitations

-This project is of now more of a didactic exercies rather than an attempt to topple established reinforcement learning frameworks such as [`RLlib`](https://docs.ray.io/en/latest/rllib/index.html).
+This project is now more of a didactic exercise rather than an attempt to topple established reinforcement learning frameworks such as [`RLlib`](https://docs.ray.io/en/latest/rllib/index.html).

 As of `v1.0.0` the most crucial limitations of MERLIn stand as:

 1. Single environment implemented, namely `Pong`.
 2. Single class of agents implemented, namely variations of `DQN`.
-3. Statistical anaylsis is rudimentary and not happening parallel to training.
+3. Statistical analysis is rudimentary and does not happen parallel to training.

 ### Contributions welcome

-In case you like MERLIn and want to develop it further, feel free to fork and open any pull request. 🤓
+If you like MERLIn and want to develop it further, feel free to fork and open any pull request. 🤓